 No, but I have found that my cats who happen to respond to both catnip and to honeysuckle, also adore their valerian toys.
-If your cat is not a catnip responder, I’d try both honeysuckle and valerian toys.
+If your cat is not a catnip responder, I’d would try both honeysuckle and valerian toys.

 What kinds of response do cats have to valerian?